wuyou33/flownav/README.md

 ## Assumptions for Obstacle Avoidance

-+ Assume a rectangular coordinate system with whose origin is located the AR Drone's frontal camera image plane.
-The horizontal and vertical axes of the image plane define the X and Y axes and the Z axis is orthogonal to the image plane pointing towards the front of the drone.
++ The drone moves along the Z-axis at a constant velocity with yaw/pitch velocities being negligible.

-+ The drone moves along the Z-axis at a constant velocity with angular velocities being negligible.
++ Obstacles are small relative to image area i.e., fit well within the imaged scene.

 + Obstacles are static or motion is dominated by camera motion.